Grzegorz Lato: 1978 World Cup

 Lato had arguably had been Poland's best player at the 1974 World Cup.
 However, by the time of the 1978 tournament in Argentina he was unable to replicate his great form.
 In the first round, Poland were seeded in Group 2 with West Germany, Mexico and Tunisia.
 Poland did well, winning the group by drawing 0–0 with West Germany, and winning against Tunisia and Mexico, 1–0 and 3–1 respectively.
 Lato, however, was only able to score one goal, albeit a decisive one against Tunisia.

 In the second round, Poland found themselves in the "group of death" against Argentina and Brazil—both tournament favorites—and Peru.
-Lato, unfortunately, couldn't resurrect his from four years prior, only mustering a single goal against Brazil.
+Lato couldn't resurrect his form from four years prior, only mustering a single goal against Brazil.
 Poland ultimately finished third place having been beaten by both the hosts Argentina and Brazil 0–2 and 1–3 respectively.
 Poland managed to beat Peru 1–0 but that wasn't enough to secure 2nd place in Group B and they were duly eliminated.
 Having played in all of Poland's 6 games, Lato ended the tournament with only 2 goals.